ionic-enterprise/tutorials/docs/native-solutions/identity-vault/react/getting_started.md

 ### Locking in the Background

-We can manually lock our vault, but it would be nice if the vault locked for us if the application was in the background for a period of time.
-We can accomplish this by doing two actions when initializing the vault:
+We can manually lock our vault, but it would be nice if the vault locked for us automatically.
+This can be accomplished by setting [lockAfterBackgrounded](https://ionic.io/docs/identity-vault/interfaces/identityvaultconfig#lockafterbackgrounded) which will lock the vault when the application is resumed, if the app was backgrounded for the configured amount of time.
+We can configure this by doing two actions when initializing the vault:

 - Set the `lockAfterBackgrounded` value in the config.
 This value is specified in milliseconds.
 - Set the `onLock` callback so the session is cleared on lock.